-The majors offered by the college are history, literature, philosophy, and theology
+The majors offered by the college are history, literature, philosophy, and theology the option of either writing a thesis or completing an independent study portfolio project in their discipline.

 The college's majors offer students the opportunity to enter deeply into a discipline, mastering many of its primary texts, its key tools, and its animating principles.
 If the core gives students one of the broadest educations available, the majors give students the opportunity to develop a command of a particular domain within the world of knowledge and a unique perspective on human experience.